 International Student and Scholar Services (ISSS) is dedicated to helping CU’s international students have a successful academic career at CU Boulder.
 While the ISSS advisors are not academic advisors, ISSS strives to support our international students to the best of our ability.
 You can review our handout on Ideas for Academic Success.
 Additionally, CU Boulder has many helpful avenues of academic support, some of which are listed here.

 There are many services available on campus that provide help.
 Many of these services are free to students with the exception of most individual tutoring programs.

 Counseling and Psychological Services (CAPS) offers up to six free confidential counseling sessions every academic year as well as unlimited groups and workshops.
 No appointment necessary for first visit.
 Walkin hours: M-F 10-4.
 Afterhours phone services available.
-Refer to our website for more information and resources: http://counseling.colorado.edu or call : 303-492-6766.
+Refer to our website for more information and resources: More about Counseling or Psychological Services or call : 303-492-6766.

 The Ombuds Office can be a valuable resource to students who are experiencing conflict with a professor, advisor, student, or other campus community members.
-Find out more about their services by visiting: http://ombuds.colorado.edu/.
+Find out more about their services by visiting: More about Ombuds